KF Shënkolli

 Klubi i Futbollit Shënkolli is an Albanian football club based in Shënkoll.
 The club currently competes in the Kategoria e Tretë.

 History

 The club was founded on 5 July 2011.

-After competing for 4 years in Albanian lowest football category, FK Shënkolli was promoted for the first time to the Albanian First Division.
+After competing for 4 years in Albania's lowest football category, FK Shënkolli was promoted for the first time to the Albanian First Division.

 The club was excluded from the 2023-24 Kategoria e Dytë, and relegated to the Kategoria e Tretë, due to repeated violence against referees in the 10th round.